-Though the City intends to follow this plan, situations may arise that change the outreach plan, without prior modification of the SWMP.
-For example, the City may identify an industry group or topic that necessitates special and timely attention.
-Though the target audience and/or topics may change, the intent will be to provide public education on the causes of stormwater pollution and control measures that minimize pollution to the MEP.
+Situations may arise that change the outreach plan, without prior modification of the SWMP.
+For example, the City may identify an industry group or topic that requires special and timely attention.
+The intent will be to provide public education on the causes of stormwater pollution and control measures that minimize pollution to the MEP.
+The City has modified the 5-Year plan to better align with the STORM 5-Year plan, which is being adopted by a majority of the municipalities in Arizona belonging to STORM.

-5.0 PUBLIC INVOLVEMENT
+5.0 Public Involvement

-The City conducts the following public involvement measures to provide the public an opportunity to participate in the City's stormwater management program, including:
+The City conducts the following public involvement activities that provide the public with an opportunity to participate in the City's stormwater management program, including:

-- Hosts an annual public workshop to inform and engage interested members of the public with the development and implementation of all parts of the SWMP - Creates opportunities for citizens to participate in the implementation of stormwater controls - Provides and publicizes a reporting system to facilitate and track public reporting of spills, discharges, and/or dumping to the MS4 - Implements a household hazardous waste collection program to facilitate proper disposal of used oil, antifreeze, pesticides, herbicides, paints, and other hazardous materials - Posts the SWMP and Annual Report on the City's website (phoenix.gov/stormwater).
+- Hosting an annual public workshop to inform and engage interested members of the public with the development and implementation of all parts of the SWMP - Creating opportunities for citizens to participate in the implementation of stormwater controls - Providing and publicizing a reporting system to facilitate and track public reporting of spills, discharges, and/or dumping to the MS4 - Implementing a household hazardous waste (HHW) collection program to facilitate proper disposal of used oil, antifreeze, pesticides, herbicides, paints, and other hazardous materials - Posting the SWMP and Annual Report on the City's website (phoenix.gov/stormwater).